SymbianMoe/symbian-hotreload/README.md

   <br>
 </p>

-This is a basic hot-reload script for loading and hot-reloading fivem scripts THIS IS NOT A PRODUCTION VERSION AND YOU SHOULD NOT USE THIS IN YOUR LIVE SERVER
+This is a basic hot-reload script for auto-loading and hot-reloading fivem scripts THIS IS NOT A PRODUCTION VERSION AND YOU SHOULD NOT USE THIS IN YOUR LIVE SERVER

 ## Usage